-These golden rings from Nicolas Ghesquière for Balenciaga are haunting me….badly!
+These golden rings from Nicolas Ghesquière for Balenciaga are haunting me….badly.
 I bet am not the only one dreaming of them.
 I have spotted them in several web shops but they intend to sell out, well, quite immediately.
 Damn it.
-The editorial is from the S Moda Magazine, Anja Rubik is photographed by Eric Guilleman for their April issue.
+Will probably always regret not getting them along with this thin necklace from the very same collection of his.

 Karmen Pedaru is featured in Pop Magazine S/S13 and looks absolutely stunning.
 She is styled in several key pieces from the ready-to-wear S/S13 collections such as the white mesh dress from Céline, the white dress with gold details from Riccardo Tisci for Givenchy, nude sequin dress from Chloé and the baby blue dress with ruffles from Nicolas Ghesquière for Balenciaga.
 I love the fact that the make-up is so simple, which leaves all focus on the amazing pieces.
 The editorial is photographed by David Armstrong.